 Is it an earthworm or a snake?
 The blind worm snake is actually a snake but is tiny, a little bigger than an earthworm.
 Most are around 6-12 inches long although some species get to be longer.
 There are 200 different species of blind snakes but they share the same characteristics of looking more like worms and being blind.
 They live underground and burrow through the soil and dirt so they don’t really need eyesight.
-If you look at an earthworm you cannot see any eyes but the blind worm snakes do have tiny black eyes on their head.
+If you look at an earthworm you cannot see any eyes but blind worm snakes do have tiny black eyes on their head.
 You probably have never heard anyone say “As cute as a worm” and the same goes for this worm-like snake.

 9) Malagasy Leaf-Nosed Snake

 One look at this snake and you might do a double-take.
 Is that real or photoshopped?
 But leaf-nosed snakes are real and they have a very unique (polite way of saying ugly) look.
 Their nose literally looks like a long skinny leaf.
-Some have more of a pointed nose and others have leafy-edged nose.
+Some have more of a pointed nose and others have a leafy-edged nose.
 The Malagasy leaf-nosed Snake lives in Madagascar but other leaf-nosed snakes do live in the United States.
 As a burrowing snake, it is unlikely you will see one because they burrow during the day and come out at night to hunt for a lizard or insect snack.

 8) Desert Horned Viper

-The desert horned viper is a smaller snake, not more than 2 feet long, but they have two horns on their head, one over each eye.
+The desert horned viper is a smaller snake, not more than 2 feet long, but they have two horns on its head, one over each eye.
 They are sand-colored to blend in with their desert habitat and have light brown splotches along their back.
 These vipers move in a sidewinding motion and if you see one you should probably take cover.
-They are a venomous snake that can inflict a painful bite with unpleasant side effects.
+They are venomous snakes that can inflict a painful bite with unpleasant side effects.
 Seek medical attention if you are bitten by one of these horned vipers.
 They are a pretty common snake in the Middle East and northern Africa.

 7) Nose-Horned Viper

-While the desert horned viper has two horns, the nose-horned viper only has one, on the end of its nose.
+While the desert-horned viper has two horns, the nose-horned viper only has one, on the end of its nose.
 Herpetologists are people that study snakes and they are at a loss as to why these snakes have a horn.
 Their base color is tan to brown and they have a dark brown zig-zag pattern going down their back.
 These vipers are 2-3 feet long and live in southern European countries.
 They are not aggressive snakes but they are very venomous.

 6) Rhinoceros Viper

 Whoa, there is a lot going on with this snake!
 With the name rhinoceros, we must assume this is another horned snake, but the horns are not the first thing you notice with this snake.
 Going against all fashion rules the rhinoceros snake mixes patterns and prints in a wild display of colors.
 They have geometric shapes all over their body in bright green, red, orange, yellow, blue, and black.
 Their heads have a large black arrowhead on the top and several horns on the tip of their nose.
-They get to be 2-3 feet long and are a thick-bodied snake which is also venomous.
+They get to be 2-3 feet long and are thick-bodied snake which is also venomous.
 Rhino vipers live in the tropical rainforests of West and Central Africa.